d-cook/SomethingNew/Concepts.md

 ### Everything as Objects
 * Alan Kay's concept of objects being a recursion of the notion of "computer"
 * Code is stored as an object-graph (AST), rather than as text
+  * Working directly with the intended model (AST), rather than a (poor) *representation* of it
+    * No more need for parsing or a "parsable grammar"
   * Code can be generated & manipulated at runtime (by the user, or programmatically)
 * "Strong sense of identity" - Entities referenced directly instead of by name.
   * Makes remaning & refactoring trivial